baptisteArno/typebot.io/apps/docs/docs/embed/whatsapp/create-meta-app.md

 4. Select `Business` type
 5. Give it any name and select your newly created Business Account
 6. On the app page, look for `WhatsApp` product and enable it

+You can then follow the instructions in the Share tab of your bot to connect your Meta app to Typebot.